FrancescoCoding/Tsunami-Damage-Prediction-Model/README.md

   - One or more **Scrum meetings** throughout the sessions to communicate progress and coordinate activity
   - A **Sprint Review** meeting at the end of the session before each member leaves

 ## The model has several variables that influence the final damage prediction.
+Some of these include:
 ### Water Depth:
 ![alt text](https://abload.de/img/waterdepthrzjqg.png)